mrthomaschin/Tboard/README.md

 As a UCR student living off-campus, I believe that a suitable method of transportation is essential.
 During previous years, I have commuted to campus using various forms of transportation including bikes, skateboards, RTA shuttles, and by car, and all seem to have a downside to them.
 Recently, the use of rental electric vehicles have grown substantially and have impacted the way people commute.
 For my project, I decided to create an electric skateboard.

 An electric skateboard would be an efficient and easy way for a student to get to campus.
 It maintains the size of a regular skateboard, eliminates the use for a bike lock, decreases the time it takes to get to campus, and saves the user money from gas and parking expenses.
-This build will also be much cheaper than other brands.
-The board will utilize two pressure sensors which will allow the board to move only when at least one of the user’s feet are on the deck.
-It will also come with headlights and taillights.
-The board will also play sounds when the board turns off and when the foot placement is detected.
-Any student living within a surface-road distance to campus and looking for an efficient and affordable method of transportation would highly enjoy this project.

 ## About